-MOBILedit Forensic allows you to extract iTunes backups from iOS devices in addition to ADB backups from Android devices.
+MOBILedit Forensic allows you to extract iTunes backups from iOS devices and ADB backups from Android devices.
 You can even load historical backups that have been created previously for detailed analysis or comparison.

 It is not uncommon to find backups that are protected with some form of password or a code.
-In order to analyze such backup, a password must be obtained to gain access.
-There are multiple tools and methods that are offered in the software that will save a significant amount of time for investigators.
+To analyze such a backup, a password must be obtained to gain access.

 Entering password directly

-The password can be entered directly if it was obtained during an investigation or through other means.
-There is an unrestricted number of attempts allowed to enter the password, so you cant get permanently locked out.
-You can also see a history of the previously entered unsuccessful passwords.
+The password can be entered directly if it was obtained during an investigation or, through other means.
+There is an unrestricted number of attempts allowed to enter the password, so you can't get permanently locked out.
+You can also see the history of previously entered unsuccessful passwords.

-You can choose to include a password into the logs and reports.
+You can choose to include the password into the logs and reports.

 With MOBILedit Forensic PRO+ you can brute force backup passwords.
 This feature was previously in MOBILedit Forensic PRO yet is now included in PRO+ due to dual-use regulations.